eecs493staff/eecs493staff.github.io/docs/a5-artist-search/README.md

 - The Favorites do not have to be displayed in the order they were added.
 - Remark: It's ok if the Favorites reset after refreshing the page.

+### Play (25 points)

+- There are 3 (possible) locations on the screen where there is a "play" icon/button, which the user can use to play the corresponding track:
+    - In the Description tab of a track
+    - In the top panel
+        - already implemented for you in starter HTML file
+    - On top of a track's image in the left panel's Favorites list
+        - only appears when this track is added to Favorites and the user is hovering over this track in the left panel's Favorites list see Favorites section of the spec for more details
+- The "play" button in these 3 locations should all behave the exact same.
+- Upon clicking the "play" button in (in any of the 3 locations):
+    - The corresponding track plays.
+        - Exception: Clicking the play button in the top panel initially when there was no previously playing track would not do anything.
+    - The 3 "play" icons change to the "pause" icons.
+    - The middle part of the top panel displays the information of the currently playing track, including:
+        1. track image
+        2. track name
+        3. artist name
+        4. collection name
+        5. a progress bar
+- While a track is playing:
+    - The progress bar (in the top panel) should dynamically update indicating the progress of how much the song has been played.
+    - The track and artist names of the corresponding track in the left panel's Favorites list should keep scrolling (just as if you are hovering over it).
+- Upon clicking on either of the 3 "pause" buttons (i.e. in the top panel, in the corresponding track's description tab, or in the corresponding track in the left panel's Favorites list):
+    - The currently playing track pauses.
+    - All 3 "pause" icons change to "play" icons.
+- When a track finishes playing on its own, the 3 "pause" icons should change to "play" icons.
+- Clicking the "next" button selects a random track in the search result and plays it.
+    - Playing follows the same behavior as mentioned previously.
+- Clicking the "repeat" button plays the track on repeat and changes the icon appearance.
+    - Use the svg from the "assets/" folder for the alternative appearance.
+- Clicking on the "repeat" button again stops playing the song on repeat (i.e. finish the current play iteration and stop) and changes the icon appearance back to the original.
+- Adjusting the volume slider should update the currently playing track's volume.

 ### Bonus (10 points max)